-Dr. Yedavalli is currently a Professor as well as the Director of the Distributed Engine Control and Simulation Laboratory in the Department of Mechanical and Aerospace Engineering at the Ohio State University, Columbus, OH.
+Dr. Yedavalli is currently an Emeritus Professor in the Departments of Mechanical and Aerospace Engineering and the Electrical and Computer Engineering.
+He is also the Director of the Distributed Engine Control and Simulation Laboratory in the Department of Mechanical and Aerospace Engineering at the Ohio State University, Columbus, OH.
 He received his Ph.D degree from the School of Aeronautics and Astronautics of Purdue University in the Dynamics and Control area in 1981 with majority of his professorial career being in the department of Aerospace Engineering at Ohio State.
 His Bachelor’s degree was in Electrical Technology and the Master’s degree was in Aerospace Engineering, both from the Indian Institute of Science, Bangalore, India.

 Dr. Yedavalli is a Fellow of IEEE, a Fellow of ASME, a Fellow of AAAS and an Associate Fellow of AIAA.
 He held the Satish Dhawan Chaired Professorship during his sabbatical at the invitation of his alma mater the Indian Institute of Science in 2018 and was subsequently awarded the Platinum Jubilee Award, given to highly select Alumni of the department of Aerospace Engineering of the Institute during its Platinum Jublee celebrations in 2018.
 Prior to these, he received the `Distinguished Alumnus Award’ from the Indian Institute of Science in 2009.
 He received the O.Hugo Schuck Best Paper award from the American Automatic Control Council in 2001.
 In 2002, he also received the `Lumley Research Award’ by the Ohio State University’s College of Engineering.
 He is a member of the International Who's Who of Professionals as well as Marquis Who's Who on America.